 Excavations and construction projects -- See Ch.
 46. Streets and sidewalks -- See Ch.
-131.
+131. Vehicles and traffic -- See Ch.
+138.

 ARTICLE I, County Participation in Regional Projects

 § 111-1.
 Criteria for provision of construction cost.

 The Union County Board of Chosen Freeholders may provide a maximum of 50% of the construction cost of flood control projects, provided that: